GoogleCloudPlatform/cloud-ops-sandbox/tests/provisioning/README.md

-# Tests for Stackdriver Sandbox Provisioning
+# Tests for Cloud Ops Sandbox Provisioning

-To run the integration test for the provisioning, follow the steps below.
+This test is integrated into the Github CI system.
+If you want to run it manually, please follow the steps below.

 1. Install the dependencies
 ```bash